Saudi, Russia look to seal deeper output cuts with producers

 Shares in Aramco are expected to begin trading this month following pricing on Thursday that made it the world’s biggest IPO.

-For a graphic on OPEC's share of global oil supply shrinks, click here
+(For a graphic on OPEC's share of global oil supply shrinks, click here)

 Reporting by Rania El Gamal, Alex Lawler and Ahmad Ghaddar; writing by Jason Neely; editing by Dmitry Zhdannikov